-His pool guy thought that there might be problem with water chemistry and messed by increasing levels of chlorine.
+His pool guy thought that there might be a problem with water chemistry and messed by increasing levels of chlorine.
 As you can guess, what followed were more dead frogs and lizards in the pool.

-For Christ sake; when you get lots of critters in your pool or skimmer dead or alive, the problem is not with your water chemistry and don’t need to shock your pool.
+For Christ sake; when you get lots of critters in your pool or skimmer dead or alive, the problem is not with your water chemistry and you don’t need to shock your pool.

 Frolog is all you need

-Relocated your swimming pool seems a little more expensive option just because of poor little critters.
+Relocating your swimming pool seems a little more expensive option just because of poor little critters.

 Last month for the first time, I recommended froglog to the same friend who got dead frogs in the skimmer and inside the pool.

-Of course I have been hearing and reading about froglog in online, but it has been a little of my concern since I don’t have issues with dead critters in my pool.
+Of course I have been hearing and reading about froglog online, but it has been a little of my concern since I don’t have issues with dead critters in my pool.

 Froglog allows little critters to climb up and get out through it so that they don’t have to die inside the pool.

-We ordered one floglog to experiment if it really works like people who have use it claim.
+We ordered one floglog to experiment if it really works like people who have used it claim.
 We put our froglog over the edge of the swimming pool near the end where they always die as recommended.

 Believe me or not, the following morning the friend gave me a call telling me that he found live frogs trapped in the froglog, and only about three were dead few meters away from the point where we had put the frolog.

 This was an encouragement, and we definitely knew we had to get more froglogs: We needed about three as the swimming pool was sizeable.